quarcs-lab/public-website2/content/portfolio/research-projects.md

 > A more detailed description of current projects, slides, and summaries are available at <https://quarcs-lab.org/research>

+- (A) The quantitative geography of development, growth, and inequality

+- (B) Spatial machine learning and development clusters

-- (A) Measuring the wealth and health of subnations: A view from outer space
+- (C) Measuring the wealth and health of subnations: A view from outer space

-- (B) Modeling the wealth and health of subnations: A spatial econometric approach
+- (D) Modeling the wealth and health of subnations: A spatial econometric approach

-- (C) The quantitative geography of development, growth, and inequality